gekographe/CV/README.md

 Jean-Jacques Calbayrac
 =========

 I'm a junior level web developper, with a background in photography.
-I have a kean eye for detail and love to learn new challenging objectives ᕦ(ò_óˇ)ᕤ
+I have a kean eye for detail and love to set to myself new challenging objectives

 Code Example
 ------------